gsalaman/astro_notes/workflow.md

 * Set zero position
 * In Nina, connect camera, mount, guider.
 * Polar Align with iPolar
 * Use Nina to align to manual focus star.
-Can we plate solve to get here?
+Use plate solve...make sure looping is off.
 * Use Bahtinov Mask to dial in focus
 * Center finder
 * Slew to somewhere near celestial equator (dec == 0deg)
 * Calibrate PHD2
 * Use planetarium in Nina to pick object.
-Make sure camera looping is off...this should let you slew there.
+Slew.
 Check plate solve window to confirm.
 * Now you can add object to sequencer.
 Fill in target name and sequence name for the saves.
 Want dither on.